ToughKnee/FlowUML/Deesign/FlowUMLscenarios.md

 -Drawbacks

 「 Scenario 」     ※ Receive info to create Instances
-ENHANCEMENTS TODO: Right now the AbstractInstances fill their inheritanceList by subcribing to the mediator, but we need to use another implementation to make these instances fill their list since the class declaration may already have been anounced but they didn't subsribe in time, we must use something like a dictionary they acn access
 Actors:
   -Instance:
     The instances are generated from properties, methodCalls(which will be registered inside the instancesDictionary and need special id), parameters and local variables(which WON'T be registered into the instancesDictionary and DON'T need special id)